ellanetworks/core-tester/README.md

 > :construction: **Beta Notice**
 > Ella Core and Ella Core tester are currently in beta.
 If you encounter any issues, please [report them here](https://github.com/ellanetworks/core-tester/issues/new/choose).

-Ella Core Tester is a tool for testing [Ella Core](https://github.com/ellanetworks/core)'s functionality.
+Ella Core Tester is a tool for testing [Ella Core](https://github.com/ellanetworks/core)'s functionality, reliability, and performance.
 It acts as a 5G radio (gNodeB) and User Equipment (UE) to simulate real-world 3GPP-compliant interactions between the radio/UE and Ella Core.

-Ella Core tester is purposefully built for assessing the behavior and performance of Ella Core.

 ## Usage